 You can also invest in expanding your workforce’s knowledge of innovation in the market place.
-When deciding on what business processes to innovate, consider what process could benefit from increased efficiency, such as delivery, supply chain, or product innovation.
+When deciding on what business processes to innovate, consider what process could benefit from increased efficiency, such as delivery, agile supply chain, or product innovation.
 Certain repetitive processes like payroll, customer service, or automated file transfers may also benefit from an overhaul.

 Promote A Culture Of Autonomy

 If you have a chain of command and a workplace culture that requires employees to seek permission from their superior, you are limiting agility in your business.
 While the establishment of the hierarchy is beneficial for responsibility and a clear decision-making process, it can also hinder innovation, collaboration and initiative from your employees.
 Encouraging a culture of autonomy is not just beneficial for agility; it is essential for businesses that will be undertaking transformational changes.